Conquer two peaks above Nusfjord

 Nusfjord Adventures also have exclusive fishing trips, kayak rentals, and guided hikes available for booking.
 Contact them at: +47 906 673 61 for more information about adventures they offer.

-The Nusfjord Rorbuer are the adorable red fishing cabins in the heart of Nusfjord that are available to book.
+The Nusfjord Arctic Resort is the adorable red fishing cabins in the heart of Nusfjord that are available to book.